 Light sources and ballasts for microscopy

 Microscopy is an indispensable part of science, medicine and industry.
-To achieve the best results, the right choice of lighting for each application is crucial.
+To achieve the best results, the right choice of lighting is crucial for every application.

 Application in microscopy

-Are you examining tiny components or researching the smallest structures and looking for a powerful and reliable light source for your microscope?
+Are you examining tiny components or researching the smallest structures and need a powerful and reliable light source?
+We support you from product selection to integration into your system – including adapters, light guides and service.

 Products in microscopy